-A provisional optician has completed all of the training requirements to become an optician but has not yet successfully completed their NACOR exam(s).
-During this transitional period, provisional opticians may register with the COA and practice under supervision.
+A provisional optician and/or provisional contact lens practitioner has completed all of the training requirements to become an optician and/or contact lens practitioner but has not yet successfully completed their NACOR Exam(s).
+During this transitional period, provisional registrants may register with the COA and practice under supervision.

 1. Applying for Registration

 Provisional opticians have either completed a recognized opticianry education program or have been assessed as having substantially equivalent skills and knowledge.
 Recognized education programs in Canada are accredited by Accreditation Canada.

 Graduates from non-accredited programs and international candidates complete a Prior Learning Assessment and Recognition (PLAR) program to demonstrate substantial equivalence and English language requirements.

 Complete the Provisional Optician Application Form online to apply.
 Applicants are required to provide the following with their application form:

 - Applicant information